Tiger Woods set to enter plea in DUI case, start diversion program

 In the diversion program, Woods will spend a year on probation and pay a $250 fine and court costs.
 He also must attend DUI school, perform 20 hours of community service and attend a workshop where victims of impaired drivers detail how their lives were damaged.
 Since he was intoxicated with prescription drugs and marijuana, according to court records, he will also be required to undergo regular drug tests.

-At the hearing, he must show he has started the program.
-If he completes it, he can ask a judge to expunge the reckless driving conviction, but if he is charged again, he could be treated like a second-time DUI offender.
-He would not be again eligible for diversion and he could face possible jail time, a mandatory license suspension and stiffer fines.
+To qualify, offenders must show a judge that they have already begun complying with these requirements.
+If Woods completes the program, he can ask a judge to expunge the reckless driving conviction, but if he is charged again, he could be treated like a second-time DUI offender.
+He would not be eligible again for diversion and he could face possible jail time, a mandatory license suspension and stiffer fines.

 Similar DUI diversion programs are offered in several other states, including Georgia, Indiana, Kansas, Louisiana, Oregon, Pennsylvania and Texas.
 Details vary and some, like Florida, let local officials decide whether to offer it.